Medicare FDR Information

 - Reporting Concerns of Actual or Suspected Non-Compliance

-- Reporting Concerns of Actual or Suspected Fraud, Waster, or Abuse
+- Reporting Concerns of Actual or Suspected Fraud, Waste, or Abuse

 - Downstream Entity Online Form

-A list of frequently asked questions (FAQs) is available for your reference through the link below.
-If you have additional questions not addressed by the FAQs, please feel free to contact your appropriate Health Partners Plans representative or email MedicareFDR@hpplans.com.
+If you have questions regarding the FDR information provided on this webpage, please feel free to contact your appropriate Health Partners Plans representative or email MedicareFDR@hpplans.com.